Regular price $9.95 CAD

 The reissue includes a new cover and map, an updated author’s note and a glossary to provide young readers with background and context.
 All royalties from the sale of this book will go to Canadian Women for Women in Afghanistan.
 Parvana’s Fund supports education projects for Afghan women and children.

-Winner of the OLA Golden Oak Award 2004
+- Winner OLA Golden Oak Award, 2004

-Winner of the Ruth Schwartz Award 2003
+- Winner Ruth Schwartz Award, 2003

-Long-listed for the Governor General's Literary Award: Text 2002
+- Long-listed Governor General's Literary Award: Text, 2002

-Long-listed for the OLA Red Maple Award 2004
+- Long-listed OLA Red Maple Award, 2004